-Dr. Stone brings a non-performance perspective to YA along with her experience in college administration, faculty development, instructional and curriculum design, educational technology, and student success.
-LeeAnn has worked with thousands of instructors across the U.S. and internationally in improving teaching and learning by implementing effective student-centered strategies and technology implementation.
+faculty development, instructional and curriculum design, educational technology, and student success to her role as Dean of Instruction at YACPA.
+LeeAnn has worked with dozens of colleges and thousands of instructors across the U.S. and internationally in improving teaching and learning by implementing effective student-centered technology-implemented strategies.

-Mike Krauss, Dean of Administrative Services MS, Higher Education, Walden University, 2013 BS, International Business, California State University, Long Beach, 2004
+Mike Krauss, Dean of Administrative Services M.S., Higher Education, Walden University B.S., International Business, California State University, Long Beach